Auto Transcript

 Jesus.
 He’s talking about Jesus.

-what was from the beginning.
+What was from the beginning.

-That is John is talking about Jesus here.
-He is saying that just as John himself the apostle John when Jesus was on this earth walked with Jesus touched Jesus saw Jesus with his own eyes as a disciple.
+That is, John is talking about Jesus here.
+He is saying that just as John himself, the apostle John, when Jesus was on this earth walked with Jesus, touched Jesus, saw Jesus with his own eyes as a disciple.

-John is saying that the spiritual father has just as real and as a deep relationship with the risen Christ as he had.
+John is saying that the spiritual father has just as real and as deep a relationship with the risen Christ as he had.

 So through the word of God, we can walk with Jesus in no less of an intimate way than the Apostle John.